US Army Corps Report – Muddy River Flood Risk Management & Environmental Restoration Project Phase 1 Construction Activities Next 90 Days

 General: The Muddy River Flood Risk Management & Environmental Restoration Phase 1 Construction Project is located in the footprint generally between the Riverway downstream to Avenue Louis Pasteur.
 The major project components involve the installation of a 10-foot by 24-foot box culvert under the Riverway roadway, the installation of 10-foot by 24-foot box culvert under the Brookline Avenue roadway, daylighting of the area between the Riverway and Brookline Avenue, and daylighting of the area between Brookline Avenue and Avenue Louis Pasteur.
 Daylighting is the removal of existing twin 72″ culverts and excavation of the area to return the waterway to a natural state.
 This Notice is intended to identify the general construction activities that will be performed in the next 90 days.
 A figure that shows the existing conditions and the proposed improvements is at the end of this report.

-In order to continue the work on the Riverway Culvert, a traffic shift was performed on April 25 and 26, 2015.
-This traffic shift maintained the current traffic pattern around the former Sears Parking Lot at Park Drive, between the Landmark Center and the Riverway Connector, but funneled the three lanes of traffic down to two lanes as it rounds the former Sears Parking Lot and connects with the Riverway Connector.
-In addition, Brookline Avenue was opened back up to two-way traffic to alleviate any potential congestion caused by the Park Drive lane reductions.
+- In order to begin the work at Riverway before the work is complete at Brookline Avenue, a traffic shift was performed on September 20, 2014.
+This traffic shift maintained the current traffic pattern around the former Sears Parking Lot at Park Drive, between the Landmark Center and the Riverway Connector, but shifted the four lanes further into the former Sears Parking Lot.
+In addition, the Riverway traffic outbound shifted into the Riverway Island, at the existing Riverway Intake Structure location.
 The current traffic pattern can be seen in the figure shown below.

-- At the end of this notice we have included some pictures that show the construction progress since we completed the first half of the Riverway Culvert and began active diversion of the Muddy River.
+- At the end of this notice we have included some pictures that show the new 54” pipes that empty into new culvert, the new precast concrete junction box, and the new Riverway work area.
 We thought folks would be interested in seeing the work occurring behind the fence.

 Project Phase 1